Is your Shopify store slow? A slow website can be a turn-off for customers, reduce sales, and hurt your SEO rankings.

 - When making major design changes

-- At least once a month to maintain optimal performance
+- At least once a month to ensure optimum performance.

-By continuously monitoring your store’s speed, you can identify issues early and ensure a smooth shopping experience for customers.
+By regularly checking your store’s speed, you can detect problems early and provide a seamless shopping experience to customers.

 Conclusion